Phala-Network/phala-docs-old/docs/life-of-a-command.md

 - [Basic concept](./basic-concept.md)
 - [Life of a bridge](./life-of-a-bridge.md)
-- Life of a Commad
+- Life of a Command
 - [Life of a Query](./life-of-a-query.md)

 Projects: